GeekTrainer/help-desk-bot-lab/Node/exercise1-EchoBot.md

 This exercise will show you how to build a bot by using the Bot Builder SDK for Node.js and then test it with the Bot Framework Emulator.

-Inside [this folder](./exercise1-EchoBot) you will find a solution with the code that results from completing the steps in this hands-on lab.
-You can use this solutions as guidance if you need additional help as you work through this hands-on lab.
+Inside [this folder](./exercise1-EchoBot) you will find a solution with the code that results from completing the steps in this exercise.
+You can use this solutions as guidance if you need additional help as you work through this exercise.
 Remember that for using it, you first need to run `npm install`.

 ## Prerequisites

-The following software is required for completing this hands-on lab:
+The following software is required for completing this exercise:

 * [Latest Node.js with NPM](https://nodejs.org/en/download/)
 * A code editor like [Visual Studio Code](https://code.visualstudio.com/download) or Visual Studio 2017 Community, Professional, or Enterprise